 ************** NEXT CHANGE

-13.2.4.5 Message modifications in IPX
+13.2.4.5 Message modifications by Roaming intermediary

 13.2.4.5.1 modifiedDataToIntegrityProtect

-Figure 13.2.4.5.1-1 Example of JSON representation of IPX provider modifications
+Figure 13.2.4.5.1-1 Example of JSON representation for RI with IPX1 provider modifications

-This is a temporary JSON object generated by an IPX provider as it modifies the original message.
+This is a temporary JSON object generated by a RI provider as it modifies the original message.
 It shall contain the following:

-a) Operations – This is a JSON patch document that captures IPX modifications based on RFC 6902 [64].
+a) Operations – This is a JSON patch document that captures RI modifications based on RFC 6902 [64].
 If no patch is required, the operations element shall be set to null.

-b) Identity – This is the identity of the IPX performing the modification.
+b) Identity – This is the identity of the RI performing the modification.

 c) Tag – A JSON string element to capture the “tag” value (JWE Authentication tag) in the JWE object generated by the sending SEPP.
 This is required for replay protection.

-NOTE: Since there is no central registry that can ensure unique IPX Identities, it is expected that an IPX will include its Fully Quantified Domain Name (FQDN) in the JSON modification object.
+NOTE: Since there is no central registry that can ensure unique RI Identities, it is expected that an RI will include its Fully Quantified Domain Name (FQDN) in the JSON modification object.

-13.2.4.5.2 Modifications by IPX
+13.2.4.5.2 Modifications by RIs

-NOTE 1: It is assumed that operators act as a certification authority for IPX providers they have a direct business relationship with.
-In order to authorize N32-f message modifications, operators sign a digital certificate for each of these IPX providers and provide it to both the IPX provider itself as well as their roaming partners to enable them to validate any modifications by this IPX provider.
+NOTE 1: It is assumed that operators act as a certification authority for RI providers they have a direct business relationship with.
+In order to authorize N32-f message modifications, operators sign a digital certificate for each of these RI providers and provide it to both the RI provider itself as well as their roaming partners to enable them to validate any modifications by this RI provider.

-Only cIPX and pIPX shall be able to modify messages between cSEPP and pSEPP.
-In cases of messages from cSEPP to pSEPP, the cIPX is the first roaming intermediary, while the pIPX is the second Roaming Intermediary.
-In cases of messages from pSEPP to cSEPP the pIPX is the first roaming intermediary, while the cIPX is the second roaming Intermediary.
+Only the maximum two RIs, e.g., cIPX and pIPX, shall be able to modify messages between cSEPP and pSEPP.
+In cases of messages from cSEPP to pSEPP, the cIPX is the first Roaming Intermediary, while the pIPX is the second Roaming Intermediary.
+In cases of messages from pSEPP to cSEPP the pIPX is the first RI, while the cIPX is the second RI.